chiefdome/atmega8-16PU/README.md

 ATMEGA8-16PU
 ==================================================================
-Programming ATMEGA8-16PU with USBasp using AVRdude on OSX
+Programming ATMEGA8-16PU with USBasp using AVRdude on OSX.
+Using USBasp AVR programmer from betemcu.cn to flash HEX into atmel and using the same to power up the atmel so that LED can be blinked.
+USBasp has 10 header female FPC connector at the end and the pins are mirrored positions of the male header.

 Wiring
 --------------------------------------